Nine bean rows and a hive for the honeybee

 There’s just time right now in autumn to set some pea and broad bean seeds; in spring we love the climbing Witsa and limas.

 In spring we will be trying a new sugar bean developed by a well known local plant breeder.
-Throw in the odd egg and chunks of cheese and you can be otherwise completely self-sufficient in protein from your own green garden.
+Throw in the odd egg and chunks of cheese; then you can otherwise be completely self-sufficient in protein from your own green garden.

 A hive for the honeybee